 The one pepper, depending on how hot that pepper is, will make a milder salsa.

-For more heat, add another pepper or leave in the seeds for even more.
-The seeds are where the real heat is in the pepper!
+For more heat, add another pepper or leave in the seeds and membranes for even more.

 For my family, I generally use two jalapeno peppers and only a few seeds, but you’ll want to adjust to your own preference.